 Are there any benefits I can claim to help me look after my child with a vision impairment?

-You will be paid a Christmas Bonus each year that DLA is paid to your child.
-This is usually £10.
-You do not need to make a claim for the bonus, it is paid automatically and it will not affect any other benefits you might get.
+Parents receiving DLA and young people receiving PIP will be paid a Christmas Bonus of £10 each year.
+The bonus is paid automatically and it will not affect any other benefits you might get.

 Did this answer your question?